JMDelisle/Mid_Milestone/docs/README.md

 Having issues with footers, I am trying different options.
 Other issues I am currently having is API issues.
 Just rewatching videos from lecture.

-There are some codes that I have used from overstack and also codepen.
+There are some codes that I have used from stackoverflow and also codepen.

 Licenses will be base on images from Unsplash